 Alex Aiken is the Chair of the Computer Science department and the Alcatel-Lucent Professor in Communications and Networking.
 Aiken's research focuses on developing techniques for the construction of reliable and high performance software systems.
 His interests include static and dynamic methods of analyzing programs, often focusing on either improving performance or correctness.
 Most of his research combines a theoretical component (for example, proving the soundness of an analysis technique) and a practical component, which often involves the implementation and measurement of advanced programming tools.
 His research extends to the design of new programming languages and programming techniques that make it easier to write software that can be checked for errors.
 Aiken has published more than 150 scientific articles and presentations.
 He is a fellow of the Association for Computing Machinery, a recipient of Phi Beta Kappa's Teaching Award and a former National Young Investigator.

 Department: Electrical Engineering

-Department: Management Science and Engineering, Electrical Engineering by courtesy
+Department: Management Science and Engineering and Electrical Engineering